core-wg/etch/draft-vanderstok-core-etch-latest.md

 the security considerations for PUT ({{-coap}}).
 The mechanisms used for PUT can be used for PATCH or iPATCH as well.

-PATCH or iPATCH is secured following the CoAP recommendations as specified in section 9 of {{-coap}}.
-When more appropriate security techniques are standardized for CoAP, PATCH or iPATCH can also be secured by those new techniques.
+PATCH or iPATCH are secured following the CoAP recommendations as specified in section 9 of {{-coap}}.
+When additional security techniques are standardized for CoAP,
+PATCH or iPATCH can also be (and need to be) secured by those new techniques.

 # IANA Considerations